Missing Values in Clinical Research [EP16]

-The Introduction to R course of NIHES*, Biostatistical Methods II: Classical Regression Models (EP03), Courses for the Quantitative Researcher (SC17) and Repeated Measurments (CE08) or equivalent knowledge.
+The Introduction to R course of NIHES* and Using R for Statistics in Medical Research (BST02), previously part of Courses for the Quantitative Researcher (SC17), Biostatistical Methods II: Classical Regression Models (EP03), and Repeated Measurments (CE08), or equivalent knowledge.

 *If you have been registered for the EP16 course, you will be automatically enrolled in the Introduction to R course, a short online course.

 Missing data frequently occur in clinical trials as well as observational studies.
 An important source for missing data are patients who leave the study prematurely, so-called dropouts.
 Alternatively, intermittent missing data might occur as well.

 When patients are evaluated only once under treatment, then the presence of dropouts makes it hard to comply with the intention-to-treat (ITT) principle.
 However, when repeated measurements are taken then one can make use of the observed portion of the data to retrieve information on dropouts.
 Generally, commonly used methods to analyse incomplete data include complete-case (CC) analysis and, in longitudinal studies, an analysis using the last observation carried forward (LOCF).
 However, these methods rest on strong and unverifiable assumptions about the missing mechanism.
 Over the last decades, a number of analysis methods have been suggested, providing a valid estimate for, e.g., the treatment effect under less restrictive assumptions.